the-data-center/placing-prosperity-USALEEP/README.md

 - chapter 2 graphics.R
 - chapter 3 graphics.R

-The final interactive graphics on the website were produced with code in a [separate repo]().
+The final interactive graphics on the website were produced with separate charting libraries.

 #### Data sets